manrs-tools/contrib/rpsl-parser/README.md

 A library to parse IRR database data.

-Reads an IRR/RPSL file, parsing each record into a returned slice of structs.
+Reads an IRR/RPSL file, parsing each record into a Google Protobuf, the protobuf is defined in rpsl-parser/proto/.

 Example usage of this library is in: exanples/...

 the example parses the contents of the file: /tmp/radb.db and outputs records when run:
+TODO(morrowc): Add a more relevant example, and fix the example main.go to be more relevant.

 ~~~~
 Record type(63):